DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

    - Sites and Facilities

 [5.2](#5.2) Manage identification and authentication of people, devices, and services (OSG-9 Chpt 13)
 - **Identification**: the process of a subject claiming, or professing an identity.
+A user professes an identity with a login ID.
+The 📝combination of the login ID and the password provides authentication.
 - **Authentication**: verifies the subject’s identity by comparing one or more factors against a database of valid identities, such as user accounts
     - a core principle with authentication is that all subjects must have unique identities
     - identification and authentication occur together as a single two-step process